balanced-dev/yuzu-docs/docs/overview/simple-solution.md

 - CMS agnostic
 - templates are loaded and precompiled
-- template schemas are used to define viewmodels
+- template schemas are used to generate viewmodels
-- model data is mapped to viewmodel objects
+- model data is (auto)mapped to viewmodel objects
-- template files are rendered natively at runtime by the delivery solution using hydrated viewmodela
+- template files are rendered natively at runtime by a delivery solution using viewmodels hydrated from model data

     ```
     PM> Install-Package YuzuDelivery.Core